-Ancient mind-body practices and other complementary therapies may help to manage the emotional and psychological effects of cancer treatment.
+Ancient mind-body practices and other complementary therapies may help manage the psychological effects of cancer treatment.
 Such practices include:

 These activities may enhance your quality of life by reducing stress and fatigue.
-One study even found that yoga participants had lower levels of cortisol, a hormone released by the body in response to stress.
+A

-If you’ve been diagnosed with advanced breast cancer, it can be particularly helpful to connect with others who know what you’re going through.
+If you have an advanced breast cancer diagnosis, it can be particularly helpful to connect with others who know what you’re going through.

-Support groups are a great place to learn coping skills related to exercise, diet, and meditation that can help you manage the stress of the disease.
+Support groups are great spaces for learning coping skills related to exercise, diet, and meditation to help you manage the stress of the condition.

 There are many resources online to help you find support.
-These websites are a great starting point:
+These websites may be good starting points:

-Your doctor, hospital, or treatment provider can also provide you with a list of support groups in your area.
+Your doctor, hospital, or treatment professional can also provide you with a list of support groups in your area.

-According to The National Institutes of Health (NIH), people living with cancer are slightly more likely to survive five years or more after chemotherapy if they interact during chemotherapy with others who have survived five years or longer.
-This is because these social interactions provide a more positive outlook and help to reduce stress.
+A 2017 study showed that people living with cancer might be slightly more likely to survive 5 years or more after chemotherapy if they interact during chemotherapy with others who have survived 5 years or longer.
+This is because these social interactions can help gain a positive mindset and reduce stress.

 Here are a few simple ways you can engage socially: